dkimhw/launch_school/js_109/js_109_problems.md

 * The big difference now is that we use `splice` which is a destructive Array method.
   * `splice` takes in three arguments: starting index, how many elements from the start index to change, the new value that will replace the current value
-* Since JavaScript is a pass by reference when passing objects to functions, they are mutable.
-When you call `one.splice(0, 1, "two")` - we are mutating the underlying object that local argument `one` and global variable `one` were both were pointing to.
+* Since JavaScript is a pass by reference when passing objects to functions, mutating the argument can affect the original object.
+When you call `one.splice(0, 1, "two")` - we are mutating the underlying object that local argument `one` and global variable `one` were both were referencing.
 * As a result, we get the following outputs to console:
   * one is: two
   * two is: three
   * three is: one